vsrad/radeon-asm-tools/Example/README.md

 * To configure build options, navigate to *Tools* -> *RAD Debug* -> *Options* -> *Build*
     ![Build options](docs/build-options.PNG)
-* Build errors are displayed in the standard output window (and highighted in the code if the `RadeonAsmSyntax` extension is installed)
+* Build errors are displayed in the standard output window (and highlighted in the code if the `RadeonAsmSyntax` extension is installed)
     ![Build errors](docs/build-errors.PNG)

 ### Launch the Debugger